hadal1337/Easy-Jekyll/README.md

 - You don't need to install runtime dependencies like markdown processors, Pygments, etc
 - It's easy to try out, you can just delete your forked repository if you don't like it

-Within 5 minutes, you'll be ready with a minimal, responsive blog like the one below:
+In less than 5 minutes, you'll be ready with a minimalistic responsive blog like the one below:

 <details>
-  <summary>Click to see the image!</summary>
+  <summary>Click to see image!</summary>

 ![Image](https://i.imgur.com/boPPb4F.png)